Mechanism Design Without Disclosure: Committing to and Running Hidden Mechanisms: Illustrative Examples

-We note that, similarly to before, this method is completely general for any way of describing (single- or multi-buyer) randomized mechanisms using bits: it allows our general techniques from Illustrative Example 3 not only to calculate any function of both public bits and committed bits, but furthermore allows functions that also depend random bits.\footnote{With multiple buyers, each buyer $j$ draws a uniformly random sequence $z^j$ of bits, which are then bitwise-summed modulo 2 to obtain a sequence $z$ that is used to shuffle the seller's commitment to a random sequence of bits as in the example above.
-As long as at least one agent, buyer or seller, draws her sequence uniformly at random, then the resulting shuffled commitment is to a uniformly random sequence of bits.} In particular, no additional techniques are needed to implement the mechanism described in Illustrative Example 3 so that the buyer only sees the realized outcome, e.g., if the buyer gets the item, then she never knows whether she paid $s^1$ (and got the item due to a lucky draw) or paid $s^1+s^2$ (and had probability $1$ of getting the item).
-Our technique allows even further generality, though.
-Indeed, not only can we use these techniques with any binary way of describing (single- or multi-buyer) mechanisms to prove IR and IC (or any other property), to calculate the outcome probabilities, and then use the techniques from this example to flip coins with these probabilities to determine any part of the outcome, but we can even allow correlation between lotteries (e.g., for the allocation probabilities to different buyers).
+We note that, similarly to before, this method is completely general for any way of describing (single- or multi-buyer) randomized mechanisms using bits: it not only allows the calculation of any function of both public bits and committed bits as in Illustrative Example 3, but furthermore allows functions that also depend on random bits in arbitrary ways.\footnote{With multiple buyers, each buyer $j$ draws a uniformly random number $y^j=y^j_1\ldots y^j_{\log_2H}\in\{0,\ldots,H\!-\!1\}$.
+These numbers are then bitwise-summed modulo 2 to obtain a number $y=y_1\ldots y_{\log_2H}\in\{0,\ldots,H\!-\!1\}$ that is used to shuffle the seller's commitment to the bits of the random number $x$ as in the example above.
+As long as at least one agent, buyer or seller, draws her number uniformly at random, then the resulting shuffled commitment is to the bits of a uniformly random number.} For example, no additional techniques are needed to implement the mechanism described in Illustrative Example 3 so that the buyer only sees the realized outcome, e.g., if the buyer gets the item, then she sees her realized payment, but never knows whether it equals $s^1$ (and she got the item due to a lucky draw) or it equals $s^1+s^2$ (and she had probability $1$ of getting the item).
+Having intuitively seen the properties that we guarantee, we now turn to develop the formal apparatus needed to state them precisely.